The Petersson/Kuznetsov trace formula with prescribed local ramifications: Introduction

 The matrix coefficient itself however is not very convenient to directly make use of.
 So far we have some understandings about its support, level (from \cite[Proposition 2.12]{Hu:17a}) and size (from \cite[Theorem 5.4]{HuSa:19}).

-Our approach in this paper is to make use of the special test vectors, i.e., the minimal vectors for the supercuspidal representations discussed in \cite{HuNelsonSaha:17a} \cite{HN18} and the microlocal lifts for the principal series representations discussed in \cite{nelson_microlocal_2016}.
-These test vectors have the property that a large compact open subgroup acts on them by a character $\tilde{\theta}$, which can uniquely identify the test vector only from members in $\pi_\theta[l_0]$ (See Proposition \ref{Prop3.2:B1givespi}/Corollary \ref{Cor:microlocallift} for more details).
+Our approach in this paper is to make use of the special test vectors, i.e., the minimal vectors for the supercuspidal representations discussed in \cite{HN18,HuNelsonSaha:17a} and the microlocal lifts for the principal series representations discussed in \cite{nelson_microlocal_2016}.
+These test vectors have the property that a large compact open subgroup acts on them by a character $\tilde{\theta}$, which can uniquely identify the test vector, while the local representation comes only from $\pi_\theta[l_0]$ (See Proposition \ref{Prop3.2:B1givespi}/Corollary \ref{Cor:microlocallift} for more details).
 Using the relation between these special test vectors and the newforms in Corollary \ref{Cor:RelationNewMinimal}/Lemma \ref{Lem3.3:newformasMLL}, we construct test functions in Definition \ref{Def3.2:testfSC}, \ref{Def3.3:testPS} from a linear combination of translates of $\tilde{\theta}$, which exactly pick out the newforms from $\pi_\theta[l_0]$.
-See Proposition\ref{Prop3.2:testfunaction}, \ref{Prop3.3:testfunaction}.
+See Proposition \ref{Prop3.2:testfunaction}, \ref{Prop3.3:testfunaction}.
+We believe this idea of constructing test functions will also be useful on higher rank groups.

 The second-cell terms from the relative trace formula for the constructed local test function can be reduced to the computations for $\tilde{\theta}$ by a change of variables, giving rise to the generalized Kloosterman sums in Lemma \ref{Lem4.4:GeneralKLWholerange}/Definition \ref{Def4.4:GpPS}.
-The explicit shape of these character sums allows us to prove the square-root cancellation (up to a bounded power of $p$), and also detect cancellations when taking averages in Theorem \ref{Theo1.2:PTFaverage}.
+The explicit shape of these character sums allows us to prove the square-root cancellation (up to a bounded power of $p$), and also detect cancellations when taking sums in Theorem \ref{Theo1.2:PTFaverage}.